openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 A key attestation in JWT format as defined in (#keyattestation-jwt).

-When a key attestation is used as proof type, it MUST contain the `c_nonce` value provided by the Credential in its `nonce` parameter..
+When a key attestation is used as a proof type, it MUST contain the `c_nonce` value provided by the Credential in its `nonce` parameter.

 Below is a non-normative example of a `proof` parameter (with line breaks within values for display purposes only):